mikeumus/eloquent-javascript-with-mikeumus/chapter3_md.md

 // → 144
 ```

-A function is created by an expression that starts with the keyword function.
-Functions have a set of parameters (in this case, only x) and a body, which contains the statements that are to be executed when the function is called.
+A function is created by an expression that starts with the keyword `function`.
+Functions have a set of *parameters* (in this case, only x) and a *body*, which contains the statements that are to be executed when the function is called.
 The function body must always be wrapped in braces, even when it consists of only a single statement (as in the previous example).

 A function can have multiple parameters or no parameters at all.
-In the following example, `makeNoise` does not list any parameter names, whereas power lists two:
+In the following example, `makeNoise` does not list any parameter names, whereas `power` lists two:

 ``` javascript
 var makeNoise = function() {